 A few White Hat examples your site should offer:

-Remember White Hat is about “earning” your place in the search by being real, helpful and genuine.
-NOTE: All methods and tactics list in this SEO Guide strictly follow White Hat principles.
+Remember, White Hat is about “earning” your place in the search by being real, helpful and genuine.
+NOTE: All methods and tactics list in this Guide strictly follow White Hat principles.

-Local SEO means increasing search engine visibility to those you’d service in-person.
+Local Search Engine Optimization means increasing search visibility to those you’d service in-person.